 I played with Peter Pan today.
-He showed me the insider track to the mountainside Frisbee golf course.
-Yesterday, I watched him burry live grasshoppers.
+He showed me the inside track on the mountainside Frisbee golf course.
+Yesterday, I watched him bury live grasshoppers.
 I hope tomorrow he will tell me more stories.
 Last night for dinner he ate his two trout caught on power bait in the pond behind Main Street.
 For income, he pocketed $44 in old-lady cash from pumping gas and washing windows at the Shell station on Tuesday.I wish I could go with him.

 Peter Pan’s life is a lot like the book.
 Everything is big and magical, but void of Captain Hook.
 His oldest sister is like Princess Tiger Lilly.
 His mom is a descendant of precious Wendy.
 The twins are John and Michael.
 Peter’s middle sister must be Tinker bell.